IBM/wxflows/examples/text-to-sql-agent/DEMO.md

 https://ollama.com/

-download and install, you can run (in a seperate terminal tab or window) the command for ollama:
+download and install, you can run (in a separate terminal tab or window) the command for ollama:

 ```
 ollama run llama3.2